Amitvardi/Lab-Project/README.md

 | food | 0.796 | 0.801 |
 | computer | 0.865 | 0.868 |

+The table describes f1 scores for the training and validation data (80-20 split), the f1 values ​​are relatively high and similar between training and validation, which indicates the success of the model in matching courses to LinkedIn users.

 Code for train data evaluation:
+We train on the training set and predict it then compute F1
 ```bash